 This story is by S.E.
-Laughter and was part of our 10th Anniversary Writing Contest.
+Laughter and was a runner-up in our 10th Anniversary Writing Contest.
 You can find all the writing contest stories here.

 Colors have a taste.
 They also have a feel.
 Purple is feathery.
 Dark blue is rich like velvet.
 I’ll admit, if someone told me that a year ago, I would’ve figured they were high.
 But almost everything’s changed since dying.